Brudenell White: First World War

 When the First World War broke out in August 1914, White supervised the first contingents of the Australian Imperial Force (AIF) to go the front.
 During the Gallipoli campaign, he was chief of staff to Major General Sir William Bridges and then to Major General William Birdwood, gaining the rank of brigadier general in October.
 He was awarded the Distinguished Service Order (DSO) for his actions during the opening phase of the campaign.
 The citation for the medal, appearing in The Edinburgh Gazette in July 1915, reads as follows:

 During the operations near Gaba Tepe on 25th April 1915, and subsequently for his distinguished service in co-ordinating staff work, and in reorganisation after the inevitable dislocation and confusion arising from the first landing operations.
 He displayed exceptional ability.

 After the early 1916 evacuation from Gallipoli which he masterminded as "The Silence Ruse", he was Brigadier General, General Staff (BGGS) of I ANZAC Corps in France, arriving there late in March.
 In the battle for the Pozières Heights in late July 1916 which ended in failure, the commander of the British Expeditionary Force (BEF) on the Western Front, General Sir Douglas Haig, found fault with Birdwood and White.
-White stood up to Haig and pointed out that whatever mistakes had been made, the commander-in-chief had been misinformed in several particulars, which White then specified "in detail, item by item".
-Haig was so impressed that when he had finished he placed his hand on White's shoulder claiming, "I dare say you're right, young man."

 Group portrait of 1st Division staff officers at Mena Camp, December 1914.
 White, then a lieutenant colonel, is in the front row, fourth from the left.